Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/authors/Wenlong_Dong/_index.md

     link: https://github.com/wlongdong
 ---
 ### About Me
-I am an visiting student in electronic science and technology with the Department of Electronic and Electrical Engineering, Southern University of Science and Technology since 11/2022.I am currently studying Electronic Information Science and Technology at Dalian Maritime University.
+I am a visiting student with the Department of Electronic and Electrical Engineering, Southern University of Science and Technology since 11/2022.
+I am currently studying Electronic Information Science and Technology at Dalian Maritime University.
 My research interests include autonomous driving, long-term visual simultaneous localization and mapping.